BHoM/documentation/docs/DevOps/Operating Procedures/End of milestone procedure.md

 ### 3.6 - Tagging

 Each repository included in the beta must be tagged at the commit latest to `main` for the version being produced.
-This can be done using the script in the folder above.

 An important note to make, is the `TargetCommit` must be set to `main` to target the `main` branch - otherwise it will default to target the default branch (which is `develop` for beta repositories).
 This will cause issues if not set and other work is committed to `develop` before the tags are completed.